 The Orthodox Church

-Only so many of us have even heard of the Orthodox Church in the west.
+Only a few of us in the west have even heard of the Orthodox Church.
 Really, it should be Orthodox Churches.

 Let's start at the beginning.

 As I explain in Bishops, Elders, and Deacons, Paul and Peter's churches were led by a group of elders who were all episkopoi: overseers or bishops.
-John, however, started churches with one bishop over the group of elders.
+John, however, or so it appears, started churches with one bishop over the group of elders.

 John's form of leadership prevailed universally by the mid to late 2nd century.